Bring who you are.

 Your application will not be considered complete until all of the following required materials are received:

-For those interested in the joint degree program with the School of Law, you will need to create an application to the School of Law separately and complete the application with the required materials as outlined in the program requirements by March 15.
+For those interested in the dual degree program with the School of Law, you will need to create an application to the School of Law separately and complete the application with the required materials as outlined in the program requirements by March 15.

 No, the GRE is not required for admission to the MDiv program.
-However, if you are applying to a joint degree program, the GRE may be required by the partnering graduate or professional school – or another testing requirement.
+However, if you are applying to a dual degree program, the GRE may be required by the partnering graduate or professional school – or another testing requirement.
 Please check the program’s application requirements.
 Official scores will need to be received directly from the Educational Testing Services to the appropriate school.

 Yes, international applicants are required to submit official results of the Test of English as a Foreign Language (TOEFL).
 The TOEFL must have been taken during the past five years.
 Review additional information regarding the TOEFL.